muratk5n/thirdwave/en/2023/03/the-horse-the-wheel-steppes-anthony.md

 This book argues that it is now possible to solve the central puzzle surrounding Proto- Indo-European, namely, who spoke it, where was it spoken, and when.
-Generations of archaeologists and linguists have argued bitterly about the “homeland” question.
+Generations of archaeologists and linguists have argued bitterly about the “homeland” question...

 [a British judge Jones'] arrival in Calcutta, a mythically alien place for an Englishman of his age, was the opening move in the imposition